szalik-rg351/es-theme-351elec-carbon/readme.txt

 Hello i make exclusive edit for 351ELEC.
 All images was optimized for screeen with many upgrades of quality.
 Logos get it own treatment too, to be more readable and better aesthetic.
-The console and controller view was removed as it look like ass.
+The console and controller view was removed as it look like a**.

 ▀▀█▀▀ █──█ █▀▀ █▀▄▀█ █▀▀ 　 █▀▀▄ █▀▀ █▀▀ █▀▀ █▀▀█ ─▀─ █▀▀█ ▀▀█▀▀ ─▀─ █▀▀█ █▀▀▄ ▄